Ohio Walmart shooter may have been at least partially inspired by racially motivated violent extremist ideology, FBI says | KRDO

 Jones also had two Nazi flags at his home, CNN affiliate WHIO reported Thursday.
 Investigators found “the SS history book,” a shooting complex card, handwritten notes, a laptop and an external hard drive, according to WHIO.

-Dayton Daily News, meanwhile, citing police reports in a story, said Fairborn police were called to Jones’ home in April and May 2022 “as Jones was experiencing suicidal ideation.”
+Fairborn police said they were called to Jones’ home in April and May 2022 and Jones told officers he was suicidal.

 “Both times Jones was ‘pink-slipped’ and taken to Soin Medical Center,” police said, according to the Dayton Daily News.
 Pink slips are generally used to involuntarily admit patients to hospitals.